MJFree34/Consolidation11/README.md

 - (Attempted) MVC architecture
 - Programmatic UI

+## Beta
+Want to join the beta?
+Use this link to test it on TestFlight!
+[Join Beta](https://testflight.apple.com/join/xHQSTXsx)

-This is my attempt at a true iOS app, and will be published in Testflight at a later time.
+This is my first attempt at a true iOS app.
 Thank you!